jgalante314/jgalante314/README.md

 ###### ⚠️ DISCLAIMER: This is my personal profile.
 Work on all projects is conducted while acting in a private capacity, and not in connection with my employer.
-They are developed on personal time using personal devices, and do not contain any protected information.
+Projects are developed on personal time using personal devices, and do not contain any protected information.

 <!--